La Seyne sur Mer

 7 km west of Toulon via the D559.

-The shipyards and forges brought great prosperity to the town for many years.
-Times have changed since then - that period has now ended - but this strong ship-building tradition should not cause the visitor to overlook the fact that La Seyne has a rich heritage and is also a very pleasant seaside resort.
+Times have changed since then, and the page is now turned, but this great naval tradition shouldn't make us lose sight of the fact that La Seyne has a rich heritage and is also a pleasant seaside town.

-Here you will also find surprising and very beautiful villas built in the Moorish style, with minarets and roof terraces.
-One of the finest (you can't miss it, it's the whitest) is today home to the marine biology institute of Lyon University.
+You'll also find some stunningly beautiful Moorish-style villas with minarets and roof terraces.
+One of the most beautiful (you can't miss it, it's the whitest) is now home to the University of Lyon's marine biology institute.

->Fort Balaguier was built in 1636 as a cannon tower to protect access to the little bay.
-A gunpowder store was added, then ramparts, and finally living quarters, making it a fort where soldiers could be garrisoned to defend the town.
-Today it is a listed historical monument housing the Municipal Naval Museum, which presents the history of the merchant navy in the Mediterranean, and the history of the prison (there were nearly 4,000 prisoners here in the mid-18th century, including the famous François Vidocq).
-Its uninterrupted view of Toulon bay make it a particularly popular place for a stroll.
+Built in 1636, Fort Balaguier was once a cannon tower protecting access to the small harbor.
+A powder magazine was added, then ramparts, then housing, and finally a fort capable of housing a defensive garrison.
+Now a listed historic monument, the Fort houses a Municipal Naval Museum with rooms devoted to the history of the civil navy in the Mediterranean, as well as the history of the penal colony (there were almost 4,000 convicts in the mid-18th century...including the famous François Vidocq).
+Its unique view over the Toulon harbor makes it a particularly popular place for a stroll.

 What to see